Axway/mft-convert/content/en/docs/TransferCFT/admin_intro/admin_config_commands/CFTPARM_General_parameters.md

 The *[End
-of transfer procedures](../../../concepts/about_transfer_processing/procedure_examples)* section provides a complete description of the use of End- of- transfer procedures EXECSE, EXECSF parameters, and so on.
+of transfer procedures](../../../concepts/about_transfer_processing/procedure_examples)* section provides a complete description of the use of End-of-transfer procedures EXECSE, EXECSF parameters, and so on.

 <span id="How_does_the_CFTPARM_object_work_"></span>